Simrank16/DS5110/README.md

-# DS5110
+# Project for Introduction to Data Management and Processing DS 5110

-Introduction to Data Management and Processing DS 5110
+Automated Tool for Assisting Data Science Projects